Menditect/documentation/docs/application-revision.md

 ### Restore previous revision of Test Suites in a Test Configuration

-After running the "Adapt" process as described above, the result may be that [Errors](error) are shown on Teststeps in the Test Configuration.
-This could be because the Test Configuration was adapted accidentally, or adapted to the wrong [Application Revision](application-revision).
-Solving the errors before Adapting again is time consuming.
-Therefore MTA allows to restore the Test Configuration to the previously used revision.
+Every time before running [an Adapt process](#adapt-test-suites-in-a-test-configuration-to-a-downloaded-application-revision) as described above, a "snapshot" is created of the Test Configuration.
+It is possible to restore the Design of a Test Configuration using that snapshot.
+This will allow to **undo the Adapt**.
 The result of this action will be:
-- the orinal Test Configuration is [deleted](test-configuration#delete-a-test-configuration).
-- a new (restored) Test Configuration is created with the name "Restored" - {timestamp} - {Original name}.
-[Edit](test-configuration#edit-a-test-configuration) the Test Configuration to change the name.
+- **A new Test Configuration** is created with the name "Restored" - {timestamp} - {Original name}.
+It is based upon a previously selected Application Revision.
+MTA will open the Test Configuration.
+To change the name, [Edit](test-configuration#edit-a-test-configuration) the Test Configuration.
-- this Test Configuration will not have any of the executed Test Runs.
-To view the executed Test Runs, [recover](test-configuration#recover-a-deleted-test-configuration) the original Test Configuration.
+- **The original Test Configuration** will contain the executed Test Runs.
+To view the executed Test Runs, open that Test Configuration.

 ### Delete a downloaded Application revision